-If you are balance billed by a Hospital, Independent Freestanding Emergency Department, urgent care center, physician or ancillary provider for covered Services that were provided to you, simply mail a copy of the bill to us with your medical record number written on it.
+If you are balance billed by a Hospital, Independent Freestanding Emergency Department, urgent care center, physician or ancillary provider for covered Services that were provided to you or for out-of-network non-emergency Air Ambulance Services approved Health Plan, simply mail or submit online a copy of the bill to us with your medical record number written on it.
 Your medical record number can be found on the front of your Kaiser Permanente identification card.
-Please mail your proof to us within one (1) year at the following address:
+Please mail or submit online your proof to us within one (1) year at the following address or website:

-Kaiser Permanente National Claims Administration - Mid-Atlantic States PO Box 371860 Denver, CO 80237-9998
+Kaiser Permanente National Claims Administration - Mid-Atlantic States

+Denver, CO 80237-9998 Website: www.kp.org